SamhithaNagendla/Projects/Advanced Topics in Databases/ReadMe.md

 The labs were completed as a part of the Advanced Database Topics (CSE 6331) course at The University of Texas at Arlington.
 The course is well structured to understand the concepts of Advanced Database Topics.

 # List of Projects

+Project 1:
-Project 1:A Simple Map-Reduce Program.
+	A Simple Map-Reduce Program.
+Description:
-Description: A simple map-reduce program on Hadoop for graph processing.
+	A simple map-reduce program on Hadoop for graph processing.

 Project 2:Matrix Multiplication on Map Reduce.
 Description:To develop a Map-Reduce program on Hadoop to multiply two sparse matrices.